DSpace/dspace-angular/README.md

 │   ├── browser.module.ts                * The root module for the client
 │   ├── client.aot.ts                    * The bootstrap file for the client, in production
 │   ├── client.ts                        * The bootstrap file for the client, during development
-│   ├── config.ts                        * File that loads common and environment settings and makes available to app components
+│   ├── config.ts                        * File that loads environmental and shareable settings and makes them available to app components
 │   ├── index-aot.html                   * The index.html file, for production
 │   ├── index.html                       * The index.html file, for development
 │   ├── node.module.ts                   * The root module for the server